Skip navigation

 They come from Lima.

-John speaks French very well.
+Ann speaks French very well.

 Negative sentences

-My parents are not from Peru.
+My parents do not come from Peru.

-My parents aren’t from Peru.
+My parents don’t come from Peru.

 They do not come from Lima.